paulcwarren/openvpn-bosh-release/docs/ops/deployment/standalone-server.md

 #### SSH Access

-If you want SSH access to the VM, include the `-o with-ssh.yml` option.
+If you want SSH access with the user `openvpn`, include the `-o with-ssh.yml` option.
 To use an existing public key, set `ssh.public_key` in `openvpn-creds.yml`...

     ssh:
       public_key: ssh-rsa ....